-The product IBM RACF for z/OS, Version 1, Release 12 has undergone the certification procedure at BSI.
+The product IBM RACF for z/OS, Version 1, Release 13 has undergone the certification procedure at BSI.
+This is a re-certification based on BSI-DSZ-CC-0753-2012.
+Specific results from the evaluation process were re-used.

-The evaluation of the product IBM RACF for z/OS, Version 1, Release 12 was conducted by atsec information security GmbH.
-The evaluation was completed on 8 February 2012.
-The atsec information security GmbH is an evaluation facility (ITSEF)6 recognised by the certification body of BSI.
+The evaluation of the product IBM RACF for z/OS, Version 1, Release 13 was conducted by atsec information security GmbH.
+The evaluation was completed on 8 February 2013.
+The atsec information security GmbH is an evaluation facility (ITSEF) recognised by the certification body of BSI.